OculusRiftInAction/OculusRiftInAction/README.md

 	cd OculusRiftInAction
 	mkdir build
 	cd build
-	cmake .. [-G <your preferred toolset>]
+	cmake .. [$ <your preferred toolset>]

 CMake will create project files for a given toolset.
 What toolset you use depends on your platform, and there's usually a default.
 On a Windows machine, it defaults to Visual Studio, although if you have more than one version installed it may require you to specify which one you want.
-You can specify a specific platform using -G.
+You can specify a specific platform using $.

-    cmake -h
+    cmake $

 Will show you a list of supported generators on your platform.